temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 :::

+### Introduction

+In this tutorial you will build your first Temporal from scratch using the Go SDK

-Our app will consist of four pieces:
+The app will consist of four pieces:

 1. An Activity: An Activity is just a function that contains your business logic.
 Ours will simply format some text and return it.
 2. A Workflow: Workflows are functions that organize Activity method calls.
 Our Workflow will orchestrate the call of a single Activity function.